fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Set-MsolDomain.md

 # Set-MsolDomain

 ## SYNOPSIS
-Updates the settings of a domain.
+modifies settings of a domain.

 ## SYNTAX